Cumulocity-IoT/cumulocity-agents-linux/README.md

+_This repository is **deprecated** and is no longer maintained._

+_Future development and support have been moved to [thin-edge.io](https://github.com/thin-edge/thin-edge.io)._
+_Please refer to the thin-edge.io repository for the latest updates and contributions._

 # Cumulocity Linux Agent #

 Cumulocity Linux agent is a generic agent for connecting Linux-powered devices to Cumulocity's IoT platform.
 It runs on all major Linux distributions (Ubuntu, Debian, Raspberry Pi OS, CentOS, etc.).